Kolonia

 Kolonia is a coastal town and the capital of Pohnpei State in the Federated States of Micronesia (FSM).
+It's not to be confused with the far smaller Colonia, the capital of the State of Yap.
 It was also the former FSM capital before being replaced by Palikir in 1989, located nearby to the southwest in the municipality of Sokehs.
-It has 6,074 people.
+It has a population of 6,074.

 Description

 Kolonia Town is located in the north central section of Pohnpei Island.
 It was formerly part of Nett municipality but has been a separate municipality since May 1965.
 The population of the town was 6,074 (2010 Census).
 It is the largest population center on Pohnpei and the commercial hub of the island.
-The land area of Kolonia amounts to 1.5 km², with a large number of buildings lying just outside the town limits.
+The land area of Kolonia amounts to 1.5 km2, with a large number of buildings lying just outside the town limits.

+The official languages are Pohnpeian and English.
+Mercedarian Missionaries speak Spanish.